UrbanVampire/libvirt-backup/README.md

 The first line locates the script in '/etc', the second line checks for sudo privileges.

 For your convenience, the script adds a complete list of your virtual machines and their disks to the configuration file.
 To generate an up-to-date list delete or rename the configuration file and run the script, a new configuration template with an up-to-date list will be generated.

+## Known issues:

+The script does not support VM's names and paths with spaces.

 In case you find a bug, inaccuracy, or have a suggestion to improve the script - please contact the developer.